History, M.A.

 Additional Information

 Candidates for the M.A. degree shall file a program of study during their first semester of study and in no case later than 12 months after entering the program.
-Candidates for the M.A. in History take a minimum of 30 semester hours, of which not more than 6 hours are for the thesis.
+Candidates for the M.A. in History take a minimum of 30 semester hours.
 Course selection must take into account the Graduate School regulation for the M.A. that “at least half of the credit hours on the Program of Study, exclusive of thesis preparation (799), must be earned in courses numbered 700 and above.

 Normally, master’s students will be allowed to take 3 credits of independent study.
 In most cases, independent studies will be limited to secondary fields and/or less commonly taught areas within the approved bulletin fields.
 Normally, students will be allowed to apply up to 3 credits of non-HIST courses to their MA coursework.